What’s the Buzz

 Am I at Risk for Kidney Disease?
 Early Signs of Kidney Problems

-Chronic kidney disease (CKD) is one of the most common types of kidney disease.
-It is a condition in which there is a gradual loss of kidney function.
-Some 37 million Americans, 15% of the population (more than 1 in 7 adults), are estimated to have chronic kidney disease.
+It is estimated that about 37 million Americans, 15% of the population (more than 1 in 7 adults), have chronic kidney disease.
 As many as 9 out of 10 people with CKD do not know they have this condition.
-This is because there are only a few signs and symptoms in the early stages of chronic kidney disease, none of them specific.
+This is because there are only a few signs and symptoms in the early stages of chronic kidney disease, none of which are specific.

 The symptoms of chronic kidney disease are nonspecific, especially in the early stages.
 They include fatigue, weakness, loss of appetite, nausea, vomiting, sleep difficulties, changes in urination (you urinate more often), mental fogginess, muscle cramps, swollen ankles and feet, itching, chest pain, shortness of breath (this happens due to a buildup of fluid in the lungs), and difficulty in controlling blood pressure.
+All of these symptoms can be byproducts of other medical conditions, which is why it is important to discuss your symptoms with your primary care provider to undergo evaluation for the cause.

 According to the National Kidney Foundation, some of the first signs and symptoms of kidney disease are: